YellowMinionPlannet/Notes/Book_C#_via_CLR/Book_C#_via_CLR_Chapter5.md

     then x.Equals(z) must return true
 * consistent: No changes made to two values the Equal result should be the same all the time

+You can also implement IEquatable\<T\> interface to have type-safe Equals to be defined.
+Also, Overload the == and != operator methods.

 # Object Hash Codes
+To make instance works in System.Collections.Hashtable and System.Collections.Generic.Dictionary, you should override GetHashCode.

+Guidelines for implementing GetHashCode:
+* Algorithm gives a good random distribution
+* Object's or ValueType's GetHashCode do not have high-performance
+* Algorithm should use at least one instance field
+* Instance field used in algorithm should be immutable
+* Algorithm should fast
+* Same value should return same result

 # The ***dynamic*** Primitive Type
+At compile time, compiler will treat dynamic as Object type.

 # <u>Chapter 8 Methods</u>
 # Instance Constructors and Classes(Reference Types)